Crystal: Characterizing Relative Impact of Scholarly Publications: Limitations

 \section{Limitations}

 This work analyzes citing papers from psychology, medicine, and computer science.
 While this captures variations in the number of references in papers and citing practices across different fields, it does not comprehensively represent all disciplines.
-Additionally, only scientific papers written in English were analyzed.
+Additionally, the dataset is limited to English-language scientific papers.

+Despite these limitations, \methodname{} is broadly applicable to scholarly work containing citations.
+It is most naturally suited for research and position papers, where citations vary meaningfully in how central they are to the paper's argument, making both ranking and characterizing their impact informative.
+For survey papers, a full ranking of references may be less informative, as surveys aim for comprehensive coverage rather than building on a few key works.
+Nevertheless, \methodname{}'s impact categorization (high, medium, low) remains valuable for distinguishing landmark works from those included primarily for completeness.

 In practice, as the list of references grows, models struggle to rank the complete list despite having sufficiently large context windows.
 The number of unranked references differs across models, with \textsc{Gpt-5.1} showing the best performance, suggesting this limitation will diminish as models improve.
 Further analysis can be found in \S\ref{Sec:Missing References}.